sakaiproject/sakai/samigo/docs/README.import_export.txt

    h.
 If you inadvertantly import a non-QTI, or corrupted QTI file, you will be returned to the author index page and a warning will be displayed.
 (SAK-1201)

-3. Question format issues on import/export.
+3. Format and settings issues on import/export.
-  FIXED IN THIS VERSION
+  FIXED IN THIS VERSION:
-  a. correct grading of imported assessments.
+  a.
+Correct grading of imported assessments.
 SAK-1955.
-  b. correct import and export of timed assessment settings.
+  b.
+Correct import and export of timed assessment settings.
 SAK-1898.
-  c. correct import and export of MCSC as MCSC, not as MCMC.
+  c.
+Correct import and export of MCSC as MCSC, not as MCMC.
 SAK-1779.
-  d. including rationale in import/export.
+  d.
+Including rationale in import/export.
 SAK-1824.
-  e. unlimited reimporting as unlimited submissions, not 9999.
+  e.
+"Unlimited" now reimporting as unlimited submissions, not 9999.
 SAK-2176.
-  f. match-level feedback now retained for matching questions.
+  f.
+Match-level feedback now retained for matching questions.
 SAK-1874.
+  g.
+High security IP address settings are now retained.
+SAK-1873.
+  h.
+Correct answers in multiple choice questions with more than four answers.
+Answers after the fourth now preserve their correctness on export.
+SAK-2766.
-  KNOWN ISSUES IN THIS VERSION
+  KNOWN ISSUES IN THIS VERSION:
-  a. non-breaking space will be used to supply absent text between blanks in fill-in-the-blank questions.
-(SAK-1872).
+  a.
+Non-breaking space will be used to supply absent text between blanks in fill-in-the-blank questions.
+SAK-1872.
-  b. high security IP address settings are not retained.
-(SAK-1873)
+  b.
+Multiple choice single correct and multiple correct questions lose answer-specific feedback.
+(Correct and incorrect feedback retained.)
+SAK-2777.
-  c. blank space is lost in question text for the file upload question.
+  c.
+Blank space is lost in question text for the file upload question.
-  d. more than two successive question marks in imported/exported questions will be lost (e.g. "Does this question have too many question marks?????") will reimport as "Does this question have too many question marks???").
+  d.
+More than two successive question marks in imported/exported questions will be lost (e.g. "Does this question have too many question marks?????") will reimport as "Does this question have too many question marks???").